 Did You Know?

 Many pets at your local shelter are waiting for new homes because they were obtained by someone with unrealistic expectations of the time, effort, and money required to sustain a lifelong relationship with their pet.
 National figures indicate that about half of the animals in shelters are euthanized for lack of homes.
-Animals at your local shelter are just waiting for someone like you to given them a new home.
+Animals at your local area shelter are just waiting for someone like you to given them a new home.

 You can depend on responsible shelters to assess the animals' health and temperament in order to make the best adoption matches possible.
 When animals are relinquished by owners, the shelter staff makes every attempt to collect a thorough history of that pet.
 Then, while caring for animals, staff and volunteers try to learn as much as they can about these animals, as well as those who come to the shelter as strays.